Counting of the Omer - The 7 Sabbaths until Pentecost

 Amir Tsrafati calculates Pentecost wrong (from Easter Sunday)

 Even numerous Messianic Jews (or Messianic Christians) have fallen into this trap and thus support the teachings of the Pope and his Catholic Church.
 Among them is the well-known preacher Amir Tsarfati from Israel.
 He too defends the Catholic Resurrection Sunday, miscalculates the Israeli feast days and denies the sign of the Messiah (3 days and 3 nights).
 E-mails were answered by his team with unfriendly comments.
 It hurts us very much to see how attempts are made to lead the church ("Bride of Christ") to false feasts.
 Therefore, we must not be silent here, but have a responsibility according to Ezek 3:17-21, 1Th 5:19-21 and Eph 5:11.
 The Messianic Jews do not want Jesus to be resurrected on a Sabbath, because they think that they would then be obligated to keep the Sabbath like the Jews.
 That is why they wish Jesus to be resurrected on a Sunday (see First Fruits, Amir Tsarfati's First Fruits Sunday), because otherwise there would be nothing at all in favor of their Sunday meetings and otherwise they would not come to their Pentecost Sunday.
+In reality, it is exactly the opposite, because what many overlook: It was only through the resurrection of Jesus on his day that he fulfilled the Sabbath commandment in full and became our Sabbath rest.
+But Amir Tsarfati and many free-church congregations prefer to spread Catholic teachings.
 To avoid misunderstanding, we are saved by the blood of Jesus, not by keeping days, but that is precisely why we must not change the timing and calendar of God.

 Hes 3:17-21: Son of man, I have made you a watchman for the house of Israel.
 Whenever you hear a word from my mouth, you shall give them warning from me.
 18 If I say to the wicked, ‘You shall surely die,’ and you give him no warning, nor speak to warn the wicked from his wicked way, in order to save his life, that wicked person shall die for[d] his iniquity, but his blood I will require at your hand.
 19 But if you warn the wicked, and he does not turn from his wickedness, or from his wicked way, he shall die for his iniquity, but you will have delivered your soul.
 20 Again, if a righteous person turns from his righteousness and commits injustice, and I lay a stumbling block before him, he shall die.
 Because you have not warned him, he shall die for his sin, and his righteous deeds that he has done shall not be remembered, but his blood I will require at your hand.
 21 But if you warn the righteous person not to sin, and he does not sin, he shall surely live, because he took warning, and you will have delivered your soul.